-It is possible to be a highly active fan without ever sending a letter outside of the N3F membership.
 The N3F has always welcomed new fans and provides the neofan with a steady platform from which they can extend their activity as they learn about fandom.
-In return for this, the club gets fans while they are at their most active stage, and so has a chance to guide their development in fandom.

 For the experienced fen, we offer a means to follow personal lines of interest.
 In fact, older fen are needed at all times to help keep N3F going - not as arduous a task as it may sound.
 In fact, it is more rewarding than arduous.